lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 # Robust Firmware Update with Rollback

+PineTime Smart Watch will be used by people of all ages...
+Thus we should _plan for failure_...

 | PineTime Flash Area | ROM Address        | Size |
 | :---                  | :---              | ---:        |
 | Bootloader (MCUBoot)  | `0x0000 0000`  | 16 KB |